jsvn/Aloha-Project-1b/README.md

 - Checked my main.js in Jslint
 - Learned how to position elements by flexbox
 - Executed Jsplugins/code
-	- bxslider
-	- smooth scrolling
-	- item counter for cart
 	- fixed navbar with a class change on scroll down
 	- email validator

 ###Stretched/Extra Goals

-- Item counter for your cart
 - Fixed header with a background change

 ###Future Goals